tankangliang/tp/docs/UserGuide.md

 Format: `suggest by/SUGGESTION_TYPE [by/SUGGESTION_TYPE]...`

-* SUGGESTION_TYPE must be one of the following: `frequency`, `available` or `contract`.

 Examples:

-* `suggest by/available` Obtains a list of clients where the time is 1800-2200 in the client's timezone (off work hours).
+* Command: `suggest by/available`

+    Obtains a list of clients where the time is 1800-2200 in the client's timezone (off work hours).

-* `suggest by/frequency` Obtains a list of clients based on the last time their details were edited in TBM.
+* Command: `suggest by/frequency`

+    Obtains a list of clients based on the last time their details were edited in TBM.
 Clients who have not been contacted for a longer period will be the first in the list.

-* `suggest by/contract` Obtains a list of clients based on their current contract details.
+* `suggest by/contract`

+    Obtains a list of clients based on their current contract details.
 Clients whose contracts are expiring will be shown first.

-* `suggest by/contract by/available` Similar to `suggest by/contract` but only available clients will be shown.
+* `suggest by/contract by/available`

+    Obtains a list of clients based on their current contract details but only clients who are available will be shown.
+Clients whose contracts are expiring will be shown first.

 ### Clearing all entries: `clear`

 Deletes all existing information from the application.
-You will start from a clean slate.
+The end result will be an application with no client/note/country data.

+Format: `clear`

 ### Exiting the program: `exit`